Marwa-Zitouni/Battery-Anomaly-Ontology/README.md

 ## Contact
 We welcome contributions and feedback!
-For any inquiries, suggestions, or issues related to this ontology, please contact:
+For any inquiries, suggestions, or issues related to this ontology, please contact: marwa.zitouni@insa-strasbourg.fr